Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 What's the average monthly rent for a 1-bedroom in Santa Ana as of 2026?

-The cheapest 1-bedroom rents in Santa Ana are in older buildings in Santa Ana Centro, while the highest appear in newer Pozos towers and Lindora complexes.
+The cheapest 1-bedroom rents in Santa Ana are usually in Santa Ana Centro and Salitral, while the highest 1-bedroom rents are usually in Pozos, Lindora and furnished condo developments.

 What's the average monthly rent for a 2-bedroom in Santa Ana as of 2026?